Skip to main content

 1

-Having a plan to improve your academic standing is an important consideration for your appeal.
-Be ready to explain what resources you have accessed or changes you have already made to improve your academic status.
+You must submit an academic plan as part of your appeal.
+Be ready to provide specific information about course planning and what resources you have accessed or changes you have already made to improve your academic status.

 2